 What Are the Different Types of Graphic Design?

-Graphic design is all around us, which means there are a range of graphic design areas and specializations.
-Each type of graphic design requires specific skills and techniques.
+Graphic design is all around us, which means there are a range of graphic and UX design areas and specializations.
+Each type of design requires specific graphic design skills and techniques.

 Visual identity graphic design focuses on the visual elements of a brand.
 It aims to communicate a brand’s identity through images, shapes, and colors.
 Graphic Designers within this area create elements like logos, typography, color palettes, and image libraries that represent a brand.
 They also develop visual brand guidelines to ensure brand consistency across all uses.